 8. Super John Sinks Wolves Part Four

 Wanderers were 2-1 down to Wolves after the play-off semi-final first leg.
-Bruce Rioch had called for a “cauldron of passion” and he got his wish when John Sheridan chipped a pass through the middle for McGinlay to lash home.
+Bruce Rioch had called for a “cauldron of passion” and he got his wish when Jason McAteer chipped a pass through the middle for McGinlay to lash home.
 Game on.

 7. Super John Sink Wolves Part Five